TharunMedishetty/databricks_declarative_pipelines/README.md

 - Flows for orchestration
-- Streaming tables for incremental data processing -Materialized views for optimized query performance -Views for transformations and logic abstraction -Change Data Capture (CDC) and Slowly Changing Dimensions (SCD Types 1 & 2)
+- Streaming tables for incremental data processing
+- Materialized views for optimized query performance
+- Views for transformations and logic abstraction
+- Change Data Capture (CDC) and Slowly Changing Dimensions (SCD Types 1 & 2)

 The project also applies the Medallion Architecture (Bronze, Silver, Gold layers) to design a structured DWH pipeline.